logikfabrik/uJet/docs/source/working_with_types.rst

    }

 .. tip::
    Your media type classes can be concidered models.
-Following MVC convention, models are placed in `Models/`.
+Following MVC convention, models are placed in the `Models/` folder.
 It's recommended to place all media type classes in `Models/MediaTypes/`.

 When your Umbraco application is started, uJet will scan all assemblies in the app domain, looking for media type classes.
 Found classes will be used as blueprints to synchronize your database.